Can a house be worth less than zero?

 The foundation slab was crumbling so badly that flooring could not be installed on top of it.
 The interior hadn’t been updated in 40 years, and we found some Bonuses.

-The house wiring was bad, the plumbing leaked, the roof was shot, basically everything needed to be replaced by the local Plumbing services.
+The house wiring was bad, the plumbing leaked, the roof was shot and needs new roof installation, basically everything needed to be replaced by the local Plumbing services or local plumbing contractors.
 It would cost more to renovate than the property was worth, and with prices below replacement costs in Las Vegas, it would cost more to demolish and rebuild than the property was worth.
 The people would need to pay me $25,000 for me to take this off their hands.
 In short, the house was worth less than zero.

 I don’t know what became of the property.
 I imagine the absentee inheritors kept it on the market hoping some fool might actually buy it from them.
 It would never pass an inspection, so the purchase would need to be all cash.
 Nobody with cash and any understanding of real estate would touch this property.
 The inheritors are likely going to have to spend $20,000 demolishing the property and hope someone will pay them enough for the vacant lot to recover their costs.
 If they don’t do something with it, the property will be condemned, and they will face mounting fines.
 Unfortunately, they can’t just walk away.